2 Paths to Getting an A1 Licence: Everything You Need to Know - Phoenix Motorcycle Training Skip to content

 That said, if you only want to ride a 125cc motorcycle or scooter, an A1 licence is all you’ll need, no matter how old you are.

 There are different routes to getting a full motorcycle licence.
 Some routes have to include an A1 licence, while others can skip from your CBT certification all the way to an unrestricted A licence in a few months.
 It comes down to your age and the kind of motorbike you want to ride.
+Getting prepared for your CBT course takes a little preparation.
+Learning how to balance on a bike, preparing mentally and reading the Highway Code will give you a good start.

 Starting your motorcycle licence journey early